Flirting: Covert and overt signaling

 Human flirting can be either covert or overt in contrast to the typically overt courtship display of animals.
 If the main purpose of flirting is to signal interest to another person, then one might expect that the signaling would be done clearly and explicitly.
-An explanation for the ambiguous nature of human flirting lies in the costs associated with courtship.
+A study on heterosexual dating found that men's responses to being asked out on a date depend strongly on their interest in the initiating woman.
+An explanation for the in some cases ambiguous nature of human flirting lies in the costs associated with overt courtship.
 According to Gersick and colleagues, signaling interest can be socially costly, such as risking existing friendship or affect social reputation.
 The costs associated with interest signaling may be magnified in humans compared to the animal world, as the existence of language means information can circulate much further.
 For instance, information overheard by an eavesdropper can be spread to large social networks, thereby magnifying the social costs.

-Flirting can assess whether other person might be interested in reciprocating while maintaining plausible deniability to reduce social costs.
+Flirting can assess whether another person might be interested in reciprocating while maintaining plausible deniability to reduce social costs.
 Online flirting can reduce perceived risks.

 Misinterpretation

 Flirting is often performed subtly, and evidence shows that people are often mistaken in how they interpret flirting behaviors.
 A 2015 study found that covert flirting is not detected in the majority of cases.
+Friendliness and flirting are distinct, though in some cases friendliness has been mistaken for flirting.

 Without consent or implied consent by the receiving party, some flirting behavior, such as double entendres, can be viewed as sexual harassment.